 Helsinki: a Finnish gem ….

 As a regularly award-winning airport that’s also proud of its architecture and interior design, it comes as no surprise that a strong design theme infuses the shopping offer; but first the regular duty free shopping.
 There are three Helsinki Airport Duty Free stores which sell the three duty free staples of liquor, tobacco and perfumes/cosmetics plus another two units called Airport Shop where you can find more perfumes/cosmetics, a wide variety of sweets, and gift items as well as Finnish-made gourmet products.
-Finnair’s Shop Tax-Free store has a similar offer from well known international brands.
+Finnair’s Tax-Free shop (Gate 28) has a similar offers from well known international brands and has monthly offers and discounts for Finnair Plus members.

 - Airlines: 33 of which the main international airlines are Finnair and subsidiaries, Blue1, Norwegian Air Shuttle, Ait Finland, TUIfly Nordic, Thomas Cook Airlines Scandinavia